duality-solutions/Dynamic/README.md

 * Min TX Fee: 0.0001 DYN

-[Dynamic(DYN)](https://github.com/duality-solutions/dynamic) is Duality’s tokenized-currency provided with supply elasticity to ensure price stability for day to day transactions of end-users.
-Duality uses company proceeds to place buy back orders on the Dynamic(DYN) market to keep inflation within acceptable bounds.
+[Dynamic(DYN)](https://duality.solutions/dynamic) is [Duality](https://duality.solutions/)’s tokenized-currency provided with supply elasticity to ensure price stability for day to day transactions of end-users.
+[Duality](https://duality.solutions/) uses company proceeds to place buy back orders on the [Dynamic(DYN)](https://duality.solutions/dynamic) market to keep inflation within acceptable bounds.

-Dynamic(DYN) lays the groundwork for offering Blockchain as a Service by hosting a multitude of second tier nodes called Dynodes.
-Rewards can be adjusted through the 'Fluid Protocol' created by Duality to adjust to a maturing market.
+[Dynamic(DYN)](https://duality.solutions/dynamic) lays the groundwork for offering BaaS(Blockchain as a Service) by hosting a multitude of second tier nodes called Dynodes.
+Rewards can be adjusted through the 'Fluid Protocol' created by [Duality](https://duality.solutions/) to adjust to a maturing market.

-As a modern currency Dynamic (DYN) will be actively maintained to keep up with the latest market trends.
-Dynamic features fast and Instantsend transactions at an affordable rate, also end-users that care for consumer privacy are able to anonymously transact using Privatesend.
+As a modern currency [Dynamic(DYN)](https://github.com/duality-solutions/dynamic) will be actively maintained to keep up with the latest market trends.
+[Dynamic(DYN)](https://github.com/duality-solutions/dynamic) features fast and Instantsend transactions at an affordable rate, also end-users that care for consumer privacy are able to anonymously transact using Privatesend.

-Dynamic utilises Dynodes which are the 2nd tier of security, processing InstantSend transactions and providing fungibility via PrivateSend.
+[Dynamic(DYN)](https://github.com/duality-solutions/dynamic) utilises Dynodes which are the 2nd tier of security, processing InstantSend transactions and providing fungibility via PrivateSend.

 **MainNet Parameters**
 P2P Port = 33300
 RPC Port = 33350
 Dynodes = 33300
-Magic Bytes: 0x5e 0x61 0x74 0x80
+Magic Bytes: 0x6e 0x71 0x84 0x90

 **TestNet Parameters**
 P2P Port = 33400
 RPC Port = 33450
 Dynodes = 33400
-Magic Bytes: 0x2f 0x32 0x15 0x40
+Magic Bytes: 0x3f 0x42 0x25 0x50

 **RegTest Parameters**
 P2P Port = 33500
 RPC Port = 33550
 Dynodes = 33500
-Magic Bytes = 0x2f 0x32 0x15 0x3f
+Magic Bytes = 0x3f 0x42 0x25 0x4f

 UNIX BUILD NOTES
 ====================
-Some notes on how to build Dynamic in Unix.
+Some notes on how to build [Dynamic](https://duality.solutions/dynamic) in Unix.

 Note
 ---------------------